Max Weber: Weber studies

-As the 1940s ended, Weber's scholarly reputation rose as a result of scholarly interpretations of it through the lenses of Parsons's structural functionalism and Mills's conflict theory.
-Over the course of the following decades, continued publications of translations of Weber's works began to appear, including ones on law, religion, music, and the city.
+As the 1940s ended, Weber's scholarly reputation rose due to scholarly interpretations of it through the lenses of Parsons's structural functionalism and Mills's conflict theory.
+Over the course of the following decades, continued translations of Weber's works began to appear, including ones on law, religion, music, and the city.
 Despite the translations' flaws, it became possible to obtain a largely complete view of Weber's scholarship.
-That was still impeded by the unorganised publishing of the translations, which prevented scholars from knowing the connections between the different texts.
+That was still impeded by the translations' unorganised publication, which prevented scholars from knowing the texts' connections.
 In 1968, a complete translation of Marianne Weber's prepared version of Economy and Society was published.
-While an interpretation of Weber that was separate from Parson's structural functionalism began with From Max Weber, a more political and historical interpretation was forwarded by Reinhard Bendix's 1948 Max Weber: An Intellectual Portrait, Ralf Dahrendorf's 1957 Class and Conflict in an Industrial Society, and John Rex's 1962 Key Problems in Sociological Theory.
-Raymond Aron's interpretation of Weber in his 1965 text, Main Currents in Sociological Thought, gave an alternative to Parson's perspective on the history of sociology.
-Weber was framed as one of the three foundational figures, alongside Karl Marx and Émile Durkheim.
-Anthony Giddens solidified that interpretation with his 1971 Capitalism and Modern Social Theory.
-After the 1970s ended, more of Weber's less prominent publications were published.
-That effort coincided with the continued writing of critical commentaries on his works and idea, including the creation of a scholarly journal in 2000, Max Weber Studies, that is devoted to such scholarship.
+While From Max Weber first forwarded an interpretation of Weber that was separate from Parson's structural functionalism, a more political and historical interpretation was forwarded by Reinhard Bendix's 1948 Max Weber: An Intellectual Portrait, Ralf Dahrendorf's 1957 Class and Conflict in an Industrial Society, and John Rex's 1962 Key Problems in Sociological Theory.
+Meanwhile, the 1964 centennial conference on Max Weber was held in Heidelberg.
+It featured a controversy over whether Weber's concept of charismatic authority played a role in Nazi Germany's rise.
+A year later, Raymond Aron's Main Currents in Sociological Thought gave an alternative to Parson's perspective on the history of sociology and framed Weber, Marx, and Durkheim as the three foundational figures.
+Anthony Giddens's 1971 Capitalism and Modern Social Theory solidified that interpretation.
+After the 1970s, more of Weber's less prominent publications were published.
+This coincided with the continued writing of critical commentaries on his works and ideas, including the creation of a scholarly journal in 2000 – Max Weber Studies – that is devoted to such scholarship.
+Additionally, the Max Weber Foundation was founded in 2002 as the managing body for the German Institutes of the Humanities.
+Weber's death centenary in 2020 provoked several scholarly conferences that were held online as a result of the COVID-19 pandemic.